50+ things to do this weekend in Newport County

 - Atlantic Beach Resort – Phenix Ave at 7 pm

-- Atlantic Sports Bar & Restaurant – Xtreme Acoustic Trio at 8 pm
+- Atlantic Sports Bar & Restaurant – Soapbox Saints at 8 pm

 - Bar & Board – Lois Vaughan solo jazz piano from 7 pm to 10 pm